 So last month, I went on a rather epic journey to figure out which tools would help me collaborate, communicate, and organise my work & life more efficiently & effectively.
 I decided to invest some upfront time researching & asking around to find the best tools to hopefully save me time in the longer term.
 And now, I’ve found a handful that really work for me.

 Here’s my compilation of the free apps & tools I now use to help me stay organised & get stuff done . . .

 Disclaimer: Some links below are affiliate links.
 However, these resources and tools are some I’ve used myself, and I genuinely believe they’re helpful.

 - Evernote– To put it simply, Evernote absolutely rocks.
-It replaces all your physical notebooks with one searchable, virtual notebook, which you can organize any way you wish.
-I’ve used it for years, and it’s ONE OF THE MOST USEFUL TOOLS OUT THERE that syncs seamlessly across all your devices & integrates with your browsers.
+Evernote allows you to replace all your physical notebooks with a searchable, virtual notebook with optical character recognition (OCR), which you can organize any way you wish.
+I began using Evernote in 2008, shortly after it was released to the public, and it’s one of the most useful tools I’ve found to seamlessly sync across all your devices & integrates with your browsers.
 I use it as a virtual business card Rolodex, idea repository, place to keep my favorite articles, books I want to read, movies I want to watch, product wish-list, recipe book, and travel journal.
 Absolutely love it.

 Planning daily tasks